Oxford Movement: Influence and criticism

-The Oxford Movement was criticised for being a mere "Romanising" tendency, but it began to influence the theory and practice of Anglicanism more broadly.
-The Oxford Movement was also criticised for being both secretive and collusive.
+The Oxford Movement was criticised as being a mere "Romanising" tendency, but it began to influence the theory and practice of Anglicanism more broadly, spreading to cities such as Bristol during the 1840s-50s.
+The Oxford Movement was also criticised as both secretive and collusive.

 The Oxford Movement resulted in the establishment of Anglican religious orders, both of men and of women.
 It incorporated ideas and practices related to the practice of liturgy and ceremony to incorporate more powerful emotional symbolism in the church.
-In particular it brought the insights of the Liturgical Movement into the life of the church.
+In particular, it brought the insights of the Liturgical Movement into the life of the church.
 Its effects were so widespread that the Eucharist gradually became more central to worship, vestments became common, and numerous Roman Catholic practices were re-introduced into worship.
 This led to controversies within churches that resulted in court cases, as in the dispute about ritualism.

-Partly because bishops refused to give livings to Tractarian priests, many of them began working in slums.
+Many of the Tractarian priests began working in slums.
+This was partly because bishops refused to give livings to Tractarian priests, and partly due to an ethos of concern for the poor.
 From their new ministries, they developed a critique of British social policy, both local and national.
 One of the results was the establishment of the Christian Social Union, of which a number of bishops were members, where issues such as the just wage, the system of property renting, infant mortality and industrial conditions were debated.
 The more radical Catholic Crusade was a much smaller organisation than the Oxford Movement.
 Anglo-Catholicism – as this complex of ideas, styles and organisations became known – had a significant influence on global Anglicanism.

-The Oxford Movement in the United Kingdom brought its significant influence to the Republic of China (also known as 中華民國).
-Gu Hongming, one of the principal leaders of this movement, named it "the Oxford Movement In China" in his publication The Story Of the Oxford Movement In China, written in English.
-In that period, western civilizations and scientific technology were first introduced to China.
-They thusly created an intersectional cultural trend, making the Chinese government, especially the Chinese literati, feel a tremendous threat.
-As Gu Hongming stated in his work, the primary goal of this movement in China was to revive Confucius's orthodoxies that had long been rooted in the Chinese civilization in order to fight against liberalism, materialism, and utilitarianism in western cultures.
-Gu Hongming borrowed the term "Oxford Movement" by implying the fact that China was encountering the same situation and crisis as the United Kingdom --- bringing back the "official belief" to the country.

-Gu Hongming's work, The Story Of the Oxford Movement In China, was initially published on February 1910.
-However, scholars only found the second edition in Shanghai, and the press added two new chapters according to the Chinese edition that Gu Hongming provided to the German priest.
+Gu Hongming, an early twentieth-century Chinese author, used the concept of the Oxford Movement to argue for a return to traditional Confucianism in China.